Building Project - CCAW Animal Services Facility

 An exciting part of our building project is a practical nod to the challenge of funding a not-for-profit animal shelter plus a community need for pet boarding facilities.
 Tourism is this county’s mainstay, and tourists often travel with their pets.
 We have incorporated cat and dog boarding facilities into the building plans, including a dog spa, for visitors who explore Capitol Reef National Park a few miles down the road, or who attend a local concert, fair, parade, or workshop and who need a convenient, safe and fun respite for their traveling dogs and cats.
 The boarding income will help support the staff we must hire before the building opens.
 The purpose of combining an animal shelter with boarding facilities is to maximize resources by making the housing areas suitable for either shelter or boarded animals, depending on the need.

-The building design phase has been completed, resulting in a distinctive 3,000 square foot building with dog and cat rescue and care areas, plus related support spaces.
+The building will be a distinctive 3,000 square foot building with dog and cat rescue and care areas, plus related support spaces.
 The building will accommodate more than a dozen dogs with individual sleep areas, and access to indoor and outdoor play areas.
 Up to eight cats can be housed in their own private shelters inside two larger playrooms.
 In addition, the building will have a spacious, airy lounge area, a dog washing room available to the public, and exterior dog walking paths and play areas open to the public.
-The construction estimate for the building is around $750,000.
-Adding the land purchase, architect fees, consultants, furniture, and first year operating expenses, the total project will come to roughly $1 million.